-|Rewards rate||1.5 percent cash back on all purchases||Unlimited 1 percent cash back on all purchases — boosted to 1.25 percent for the month when the card is paid on time|
+|Rewards rate||1.5% cash back on all purchases||1% cash back on all purchases — boosted to 1.25% for the month when the card is paid on time|

-Rewards rate winner: Capital One Quicksilver Student Cash Rewards
+Rewards rate winner: Quicksilver Student Cash Rewards

-Welcome bonus winner: Journey Student Rewards
+Welcome bonus winner: Quicksilver Student Cash Rewards

 Which card earns the most?

-This is a pretty straightforward example, since we are comparing 1.5 percent cash back to 1 percent.
-For the sake of clarity, however, let’s throw in the bonus cash back rate on the Journey Student Rewards of 1.25 percent back to see how much you can earn as an on-time payer.
+The following is a pretty straightforward spending example since we’re comparing the Quicksilver Student Cash Rewards’ 1.5 percent cash back to the Journey Student Rewards’ 1 percent cash back.
+In addition to that, we’ll also throw in the Journey Student Rewards’ bonus cash back rate of 1.25 percent to see how much you can earn as an on-time payer.